Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 PLMRS (Private Land Mobile Radio Services)

-The ‘commercial business’ band within the spectrum between 150 and 174 MHz.
+The ‘commercial business’ band is within the spectrum between 150 and 174 MHz.
 It’s also generally known as the business radio band.
-Transmitting on these frequencies does require a license.
+Transmitting on these frequencies requires a license.

-The NAGOYA NA-701C antenna works best for the three aforementioned bands.
-It is Tx (transmit) optimized for VHF frequencies 150-165 MHz.
+The NAGOYA NA-701C antenna works best for the Business, MURS, and Maritime bands.
+Tx (transmit) is optimized for 150-165 MHz VHF frequencies.

 The exact optimization is 155 MHz.
 It has a gain of 2.5 dBi and a whip length of 8 inches.

-My SWR testing indicates this not to be the best case, at all, with poor SWR.
-This may be the reason they’ve developed the 771G and 701G as described above.
+My SWR testing indicates this is not the best case, with poor SWR.
+This may be why they developed the 771G and 701G, as described above.
 For this reason, I no longer recommend the 701C antenna for GMRS / FRS.

 - The 701C tuned the best (commercial bands) between 153-155 MHz (essentially a perfect SWR)